 There are more than 54 million adults over the age of 65 in the U.S.

 Whether you’re in that group or love someone who is, you’re learning more about elderly care.
 To some, that means exploring nursing options.
-And perhaps the way you want to go is in home care.
+And perhaps the way you want to go is in home care for seniors.

 It’s not just about finding the at home nurse, though.
 Maintaining your health means incorporating a bit of exercise, too.
 The best moves for you will be challenging, but low-impact — gentle enough on your body, but enough to keep you at your best.

-If you need help building a fitness routine, look no further than these seven exercises.
+If you need help building a fitness routine, look no further than these seven exercises for seniors.
 You and your provider, family members or nurse can do them together!

 1. Chair Yoga